JosephWoodward/resilience-engineering/README.md

 3. Autonomy is a widget.
 4. Autonomous systems are autonomous.
 5. Once achieved, full autonomy obviates the need for human-machine collaboration.
-6. As machines acquire more autonomy, they will work as simple sibstitutes (or multipliers) of human capability
+6. As machines acquire more autonomy, they will work as simple substitutes (or multipliers) of human capability
-7. "Full autonomy"  is not only possible, but is always desireable.
+7. "Full autonomy"  is not only possible, but is always desirable.

 ## Erik Hollnagel